-3. Continue to build trust in the relationship with the community throughout the project.

-share the political and historical aspects of issues of concern, as well as their own lived experience.
+- 3. Continue to build trust in the relationship with the community throughout the project. - a.
+Learn from one another.
+Community members can share the political and historical aspects of issues of concern, as well as their own lived experience.
 They can share knowledge about the stakeholders involved.
 They can assist with collecting data or introduce scientists to decisionmakers and local journalists.
 Scientists or technical experts can share information about previous studies and existing data gaps.
 The partners can work together to write grants and reports and present results to various audiences.